Matthew Hoch

-Matthew Hoch (born December 29, 1975 in New Orleans, Louisiana) is an American academic and teacher of singing.
+Matthew Hoch (born December 29, 1975, in New Orleans, Louisiana) is an American academic and teacher of singing.

 Hoch is currently professor of voice at Auburn University, where he teaches applied voice, lyric diction, and vocal literature courses.
-From 2006–2012 he was assistant professor of voice at Shorter University in Rome, Georgia, where he was a member of the voice faculty, taught vocal literature, and served as coordinator of voice studies.
-From 2006–2008, he conducted the Shorter Chorus.
+From 2006 to 2012 he was assistant professor of voice at Shorter University in Rome, Georgia, where he was a member of the voice faculty, taught vocal literature, and served as coordinator of voice studies.
+From 2006 to 2008, he conducted the Shorter Chorus.
 Before coming to Shorter University, he was assistant professor of music and director of choral activities at the University of Wisconsin–Barron County.
 Prior to that appointment, he held part-time teaching positions at Central Connecticut State University, Northeastern University, the Hartt School, and the New England Conservatory.

 Hoch is primarily known to the national voice pedagogy community through his scholarship, authorship of several books, and service to several high-profile professional organizations, most notably the National Association of Teachers of Singing (NATS) and the New York Singing Teachers Association (NYSTA).
 For NYSTA, Hoch held the offices of president (2017–2020) and vice president (2012–2017) and served as editor-in-chief of VOICEPrints: The Journal of NYSTA from 2008–2016.
 For NATS, Hoch served two terms as chair of the professional development committee, hosted the 2009 NATS Intern Program at Shorter University, and from 2006–2011 was the host of NATS CHATS, a monthly online resource utilized by voice professionals throughout the world.
 He is an alumnus of the 2006 NATS Intern Program and received the 2007 NATS Voice Pedagogy Award.
 His book, A Dictionary for the Modern Singer, was published by Rowman & Littlefield in 2014.
 In 2015, he was named editor of the So You Want to Sing series, a joint venture between NATS and Rowman & Littlefield.
 The series published its twentieth book in 2020.
 In 2016, he was awarded the Van L. Lawrence Fellowship by the Voice Foundation and NATS.
 In 2022, Hoch was named associate editor of voice pedagogy for the NATS Journal of Singing, succeeding Scott McCoy (2007–2021) and Richard Miller (2002–2007).